-Rating P ositive Neutral Negative Merge Taper: Option 1 Option 2 Option 3 Option 4 Speed Increased length of merge taper provides opportunity for vehicles to enter mainline.
+Rating Р ositive Neutral Negative Merge Taper: Option 1 Option 2 Option 3 Option 3 Option 4 Speed Increased length of merge taper provides opportunity for vehicles to enter mainline.
 No evidence to suggest that an increase in length is required.
 No change in direction exiting parking area, the potential for higher speeds increase.
 No constant segregation island width between mainline and parking area.
 This non-standard parking layout increases risk of conflict collisions.
 Option 3 Maintains the current TD 69 taper length.
 A radius equivalent to TD22 'near straight' is provided between the taper and the increased nose ratio.
 This radius has no impact on the functionality of the merge taper.
 Chicane ensures that acceleration does not occur within the parking area.
 Although this is not a not a known problem at present this will assist in preventing conflict collisions between users.
 Visibility A similar visibility area is required to TD 69.
 Most of the island area is required within the visibility envelope.
 Approximately 60% of the island is required within the visibility envelope.
-A similar visibility area is required to baseline.
-Most of the island is required within the visibility envelope.
-Vehicles are further from the mainline, therefore visibility angle increase.
-Approximately half the island area is required within the visibility envelope.
+A similar v is required baseline.
+I island is re within the envelope. are furthe mainline, visibility a increase. visibility area d to Most of the equired e visibility Vehicles er from the therefore ngle Approximately half the island area is required within the visibility envelope.
 Vehicles are closer to the mainline, therefore visibility angle reduces.
 Land Area Baseline case 23.6% < baseline Less land is required to construct this option than the baseline.
-15.4% < b Less land i to constru option tha baseline. is required Ict this 10.7% < baseline Less land is required to construct this option than the baseline.
+15.4% < b Less land to constru option tha baseline. aseline is required uct this an the 10.7% < baseline Less land is required to construct this option than the baseline.